Intrinsic Mirror Symmetry: Sketch and first steps of the proof of the main theorem

-For example, if we continue with Example~\ref{ex:extended1}, we might see the curve of Figure~\ref{Figure5} as obtained by gluing two pieces, a curve of type $\beta_1$ with $A_1=L-E$ and $s=v_3$, and a curve of type $\beta_2$ with $A_2=L$.
-The curve of type $\beta_1$ is just the connected component of the partial normalization of the domain at the labelled node $q$ containing the points $x_2,x_3$.
+For example, if we continue with Example~\ref{ex:extended1}, we might see the curve of Figure~\ref{Figure5} as obtained by gluing two pieces, a curve of class $\beta_1$ with $A_1=L-E$ and $s=v_3$, and a curve of class $\beta_2$ with $A_2=L$.
+The curve of class $\beta_1$ is just the connected component of the partial normalization of the domain at the labelled node $q$ containing the points $x_2,x_3$.

 In particular, we have moduli spaces $\scrM(X,\beta_1)$ and $\scrM(X,\beta_2,z)$, with $z\in Z_r^{\circ}$.
 Note that we don't put a point constraint in the first moduli space.
 We can see that this is reasonable at a tropical level.
-In Figure~\ref{Figure5}, if one restricts the tropical map to the sub-graph of $G$ corresponding to the curve of type $\beta_1$, one sees that the punctured leg (labelled $E_q$) with tangent vector $-s$ is not constrained to lie in the ray $\RR_{\ge 0}s$.
+In Figure~\ref{Figure5}, if one restricts the tropical map to the sub-graph of $G$ corresponding to the curve of class $\beta_1$, one sees that the punctured leg (labelled $E_q$) with tangent vector $-s$ is not constrained to lie in the ray $\RR_{\ge 0}s$.